cmosbeux/SEMI-LAGRANGIAN-PUBLICATION/README.md

 ### 3. SL Advection Test Case

 This test is built to check the performance of the Semi-Lagrangian advection scheme with a 3D-Stokes flow.
-Running the simulation requires an initial state that can be downloaded at XXX.
+Running the simulation requires an initial state that can be downloaded at XXXX.

+M